Hellenic Parliament: History

-Constitutional monarchy, 1843–1862
+Semi-constitutional monarchy, 1843–1862

 The first national parliament of the independent Greek state was established in 1843, after the 3 September Revolution, which forced King Otto to grant a constitution.
-The constitution of 1844 established a constitutional monarchy under the decisive power of the monarch, who exercised legislative power jointly with the elected house of representatives and the appointed senate.
+The constitution of 1844 established a semi-constitutional monarchy under the decisive power of the monarch, who exercised legislative power jointly with the elected house of representatives and the appointed senate.
 It also established the ministers' accountability vis-à-vis the acts of the monarch who was appointing and suspending them.

-Crowned republic, 1864–1909
+Constitutional monarchy, 1864–1909

-In October 1862 a rising wave of discontent led the people and the military to rebel again against King Otto and oust him along with the Wittelsbach dynasty.
-The revolt marked the end of constitutional monarchy and the beginning of a crowned democracy with George Christian Wilhelm of the Schleswig-Holstein-Sønderburg-Glücksburg dynasty as monarch.
+In October 1862, a rising wave of discontent led the people and the military to rebel again against King Otto and oust him along with the Wittelsbach dynasty.
+The revolt marked the beginning of a new dynasty, with George Christian Wilhelm of the Schleswig-Holstein-Sønderburg-Glücksburg dynasty as monarch.
 The constitution of 1864 created a single-chamber (unicameral) parliament, elected for a four-year term, and abolished the senate.
 Moreover, the king preserved the right to convoke ordinary and extraordinary parliamentary sessions, and dissolve parliament at his discretion, as long as the cabinet signed and endorsed the dissolution decree.
-With the revisions of 1911 and 1952 it lasted more than a century, with one of its most important elements being the restoration of the principle of popular sovereignty.
+With the revisions of 1911 and 1952, it lasted more than a century; one of its most important elements was the restoration of the principle of popular sovereignty.

-Constitution of 1911

-In 1911, a revision of the constitution resulted in stronger human rights, the reinforcement of the rule of law and the modernization of institutions, among them the parliament.
-With regard to the protection of individual rights the most noteworthy amendments to the constitution of 1864 were a more effective protection of individual security, equality in taxation, the right to assemble and the inviolability of the domicile.
-Furthermore, the constitution facilitated expropriation so that land be allocated to poor farmers, while at the same time guaranteeing judicial protection of property rights.
-Finally, it was the first time that the constitution made provision for mandatory and free education for all, while the process of constitutional revision was simplified.

 Constitution of 1927

 The constitution of 1927 made provisions for a head of state that the parliament and the Senate would elect to serve a five-year term.
 This "President of the Republic" would be held unaccountable from a political point of view; he would not possess any legislative powers and could only dissolve the parliament with the senate's approval.
 It also recognized the status of political parties as organic elements of the polity and established their proportional representation in the composition of parliamentary committees.

 This reform of the constitution is also a part of the Second Hellenic Republic, in reference to the Greek state using a republican democracy as a form of governance.
-This constitutional change was initiated in January 1924 and initiated on 13 April 1924 by the fourth national assembly.
+This constitutional change was initiated in January 1924 and ratified on 13 April 1924 by the fourth national assembly.